-At Westminster crews must paddle until they have passed under Westminster Bridge to the Finish line some 70 metres past Westminster Bridge - they will hear a finish signal: an air horn, bell or whistle - and continue to County Hall Steps, where they must then follow instructions of Race Officials.
+6.24.
+At Westminster crews must paddle until they have passed under Westminster Bridge to the Finish line - they will hear a finish signal: an air horn, bell or whistle- and continue to County Hall Steps, where they must then follow instructions of Race Officials.